-If you prefer to teach your dog to do their business on a grassy surface, consider getting a Puppy Pad with artificial grass on top.
-You can clean it by rinsing the three layers it consists of, which makes it a reusable pad too.
-From $52 including free shipping on Amazon.
+If you prefer to teach your dog to do their business on a grassy surface, you could consider getting a puppy pad with artificial grass on top.

 You can teach your puppy to do their business on real grass only by purchasing actual grass puppy pads.
-From $39 including free shipping on Amazon.
+Please note that they need regular replacement and aren’t a one-off purchase.

 Puppy training pads are generally safe for dogs to use, but they’re not indestructible.
 If you don’t provide your puppy with enough toys as well as spending time playing with your puppy, there’s a risk of your dog becoming bored and using the Puppy Pads as a toy.

 Shredded Pee Pads are no fun to clean up, so make sure you provide your puppy with enough opportunities for socialisation, play time, training and mental stimulation (don’t over-do it though, rest time is important too!).